fleetdm/fleet/docs/infrastructure/file-carving.md

 The `carver_block_size` flag should be configured in osquery.
 2MB (`2000000`) is a good starting value.

 The configured value must be less than the value of `max_allowed_packet` in the MySQL connection, allowing for some overhead.
 The default for MySQL 5.7 is 4MB and for MySQL 8 it is 64MB.

+In case S3 is used as the storage backend, this value must be instead set to be at least 5MB due to the [constraints of S3's multipart uploads](https://docs.aws.amazon.com/AmazonS3/latest/dev/qfacts.html).

 Using a smaller value for `carver_block_size` will lead to more HTTP requests during the carving process, resulting in longer carve times and higher load on the Fleet server.
 If the value is too high, HTTP requests may run long enough to cause server timeouts.